 - Your company could work with a global PEO.
 If your PEO offers recruitment as part of their overall platform, this option could save significant time and money and take the risk of compliance off your shoulders.

 Montenegro has laws in place to prevent discrimination during the recruiting and hiring process, so your company will need to be mindful of the language you use in job descriptions and advertisements as well as your conversations with potential hires.
-Montenegran law prohibits discrimination on the following grounds:
+Montenegrin law prohibits discrimination on the following grounds:

 - Social or ethnic origin